rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 ##### Extract only a file from a *tar* backup

-To extract a specific file from a *tar* backup, specify the name of that file at the end of the `tar xvf` command.
+To extract a specific file from a *tar* backup, specify the name of that file at the end of the `tar -xvf` command.

 ```bash
 tar xvf backup.tar /path/to/file